 - Coaxial speakers combine the 2-way speaker system in one speaker assembly.
 Except for a few unique designs, most component speaker systems are separate and must be mounted separately.

 - To keep costs low and fit in a tight space, coaxial car audio systems have to make some compromises.
 The tweeter has a basic crossover of -6dB/octave.

 - Many use a cheaper tweeter material.
 However, component speakers have better crossovers (usually -12dB/octave minimum) and better tweeter materials such as silk, aluminum, and others.

-- Component speakers have higher power ratings, while coaxial car audio systems have lower power ratings.
+- Component speaker have higher power ratings, while coaxial car audio systems have lower power ratings.
 The power ratings of coaxials are typically between 35W-65W RMS, while component speakers can be found in 65W-100W or higher.

 - Coaxial speakers are easy to install, while component speakers take more effort and time.

 - Because of their design, component speakers offer better sound quality and clarity than coaxial car audio systems.
-Although coaxials can be good, many of them are not as good as standard single-woofer cone speakers.
+Although coaxials can be good, many are not as good as standard single-woofer cone speakers.

 - You can find them in every department store, auto parts shop, and even “mom-and-pop” electronics store.

 - You don’t need a lot of money or have a limited budget.
 What you want is something that sounds good and doesn’t sound “high end.”